-- Adhere to the CPS Content Frameworks (Math (https://sites.google.com/a/cps.edu/kc/curriculum/content-area-subpages/library-science/cps-virtual-library/math-content-framework----virtual-library), Science (https://sites.google.com/a/cps.edu/kc/curriculum/content-area-subpages/science/cps-science-content-framework), Social Science (https://sites.google.com/a/cps.edu/kc/curriculum/content-area-subpages/social-science-1/social-science-content-framework-3-0), and Literacy (https://sites.google.com/a/cps.edu/kc/curriculum/content-area-subpages/literacy/cps-literacy-content-framework-2-0)) to ensure alignment of scope and text and task complexity. - Provide a range and depth to knowledge and understanding of learning experiences that are language and content rich. - · Align units of instruction (horizontally/vertically) to scope and sequence maps and pace units and lessons appropriately. - Focus so units can be adequately addressed in the time available. - Examine formative data to determine mastery and pace.
+- Align units of instruction (horizontally/vertically) to scope and sequence maps and pace units and lessons appropriately. - Focus so units can be adequately addressed in the time available. - Examine formative data to determine mastery and pace.
 Discuss how much time it takes to adequately address the essential elements, and the viability of documents that articulate essential content and timing of delivery (e.g. pacing guides, curriculum maps). - Utilize the 'big ideas' that should be taught to determine whether students are being taught the body of knowledge, the understandings and the skills expected. - Identify the essential understandings what students should learn in greater depth.
 In other words, know 'covering everything but learning nothing' does not work. - Expose and extend opportunities for all students to grade appropriate levels of text complexity in all types of texts, including informational in all content areas. - Articulate language goals that are separate from and support content goals.
-Literacy reading, writing and speaking are essential 'learning tools' across the curriculum (disciplinary literacy). - $\bullet \ \ \text{Engage all learners in content areas by fully integrating opportunities for all learners, including:}$ - Diverse learners to demonstrate core knowledge and skills. - English Learners to develop academic language to demonstrate mastery. - Use English and native language development in addition to content standards to differentiate for English learners. - Understand research and implement programs to develop native language literacy for English learners. - Advanced learners to extend core knowledge and skills. - Distinguish qualitatively and quantitatively between 'regular courses' and 'advanced courses' (e.g. AP (http://apcentral.collegeboard.com/home), gifted (https://docs.google.com/a/cps.edu/viewer? a=v&pid=sites&srcid=Y3BzLmVkdXxrY3xneDoyYjllNGl4MmY3YTlxYTgz), etc.) - Integrate academic and social emotional learning. - Reach outside of the classroom for real world (or simulated) application.
-For example, - Incorporate web capabilities for interactivity and information sharing. - Integrate field-based learning through partnerships with city institutions (e.g. museums (https://sites.google.com/a/cps.edu/kc/home/teachers/museum-resources)), colleges, universities, and community based organizations.
+Literacy reading, writing and speaking are essential 'learning tools' across the curriculum (disciplinary literacy). - Engage all learners in content areas by fully integrating opportunities for all learners, including: - Diverse learners to demonstrate core knowledge and skills. - English Learners to develop academic language to demonstrate mastery. - Use English and native language development standards in addition to content standards to differentiate instruction and assessments for English learners, to ensure meaningful access to content, regardless of English language proficiency. - Understand research and implement programs to develop native language literacy for English learners. - Advanced learners to extend core knowledge and skills. - · Integrate academic and social emotional learning. - Connection to real world, authentic application of learning.
+For example, - Provide opportunities for meaningful project-based learning. - Integrate field-based learning through partnerships with city institutions (e.g. museums), colleges, universities, and community based organizations. - Curriculum is culturally relevant/sustaining and provides opportunities to explore and celebrate students' communities, culture, history, and language. - Curriculum is tailored to the strengths, needs, and interests of each student.

-Suggested Evidence ✓ Curriculum maps, vertical/horizontal ✓ Sequencing and pacing guides ✓ Thematic units which cover multiple disciplines ✓ Comprehensive unit plans including assessments Measures ✓ SQRP Attainment and Growth Five Essentials Ambitious Instruction Effective Leaders Collaborative Teachers CPS Framework for Teaching 3a.
+RES, AND STANDARDS Curriculum maps, vertical/horizontal Sequencing and pacing guides Thematic units which cover multiple disciplines Comprehensive unit plans including assessments ✓ SQRP Attainment and Growth Ambitious Instruction Effective Leaders Collaborative Teachers Curriculum & Instruction 3a.
 Communicating with Students 3c.
 Engaging Students in Learning 1a.
 Demonstrating knowledge of content and pedagogy 1d.
-Designing Coherent Instruction CPS Performance Standards for School Leaders B1.
-Implements Curricular Scope and Sequence and Reviews Instructional Practices C1.
-Creates a Culture that Supports Social Emotional Learning and Effective Effort
+Designing Coherent Instruction Implements Curricular Scope and Sequence and Reviews Instructional Practices C1.
+Creates a Culture that Supports Social Emotional Learning and Effective Effort ATERIALS TO SUPPORT IMPROVEMENT PLANNING meworks: Math, Science, Social Science, and Literacy spec and Sequence ond Sequence in Curriculum iteracy; Cyside 3.0 Course on Scope & Sequence n Scope & Sequence African & African American Studies Curriculum